 How to Find a Reputable Bariatric Surgeon Near You

 You don’t need to travel overseas to experience the life-changing effects of the gastric sleeve.
-A bariatric surgeon here in the states is going to require a consultation.
+A bariatric surgeon here in the States is going to require a consultation.
 Schedule one and ask about affordable gastric sleeve surgery.
-Many surgeons will help you find financing alternatives that can offset the surgical costs.
-They allow you to defeat obesity on your terms without having to fly out of the country to do it.
+Many surgeons will help you find financing alternatives to offset surgical costs.
+They allow you to defeat obesity on your terms without flying out of the country.

 A reputable gastric sleeve surgeon will have excellent online reviews.
 He will have before and after images that depict real-life patients enjoying their best lives following the gastric sleeve procedure.

 A weight loss surgeon like that can be found at Healthy Life Bariatrics in Los Angeles, California.
 Dr. Moeinolmolki (Dr. Moein) can help you lose up to 80% of your excess weight with sleeve gastrectomy.
-Contact Dr. Moein and his surgical staff by calling (310)-694-4486 now to schedule a virtual consultation.
+Contact Dr. Moein and his surgical staff at (310)-807-1735 to schedule a virtual consultation.